 And so while I celebrate that slow accretion of knowledge which has protected me from the consequences of foolish risk, invisible me nevertheless dances across the fresh-cut grass and cares nothing for hidden obstacles.
 Invisible me leaps from the window of that train and onto that horse’s back, peeling off across the countryside with the two sibling hooligans.
 We scream our defiance of danger into the overheated air and inhale joy from the breeze.

-We can never have enough joy running through us until we unleash our invisible backyard dancers and allow our dream selves to gallop headlong into the wind.
-Because we know, without being told, that no matter how long we live it will be over all too soon, and that time stolen for joy is theft well done.
+How can we ever have enough joy running through us, until we unleash our invisible backyard dancers and allow our dream selves to gallop headlong into the wind?
+Because we know, without being told, that no matter how long we live it will be over all too soon, and time stolen for joy is theft well done.

 - Anthony Flacco